cole-k/ESP8266-Projects/OLED-Control/README.md

 This is a simple script to make the ESP8266 do the following:

 * Connect to a WiFi network.
 * Host a local server on that WiFi network.
-This will be output via serial and on the display itself.
+The IP for this is output via serial and on the display itself.
 * Change the OLED display to reflect whatever input you give it

 ###Some things to consider